Golani Brigade: Gaza war

 The Golani Brigade's 13th and 51st Battalions suffered heavy casualties during the October 7 attacks in October 2023.
 According to the IDF, at least 72 of the brigade's soldiers were killed and an unknown number captured while defending the Gaza–Israel barrier.
 This was by far the highest number of fatalities for any single unit in the IDF during the offensive.
 Golani soldiers were underequipped and overstretched all along the border and were not able to repel the militants on the first line of military bases and kibbutzim that they assigned numerous platoons to defend.
 Each separate platoon had believed that their specific base or kibbutz was the main point of fighting and it took many hours for them to learn that Hamas had entered through everywhere at 29 points on the Gaza barrier and had reached the second and third lines of the IDF's defenses.
 This prevented the Golani soldiers from being able to retreat and organize all units and fight back effectively.
 They had received no intelligence from anybody that Hamas was going to enter through the Iron Wall and were caught completely by surprise.
 Golani soldiers were completely overwhelmed at all the first line military bases, especially at Nahal Oz and Re'im.
-The Hamas fighters outnumbered them were able to defeat these Iron Wall bases with infantry tactics while using RPGs and Toyota pickup trucks and motorcycles for ground vehicles.
+The Hamas fighters outnumbered them and were able to defeat these Iron Wall bases with infantry tactics while using RPGs and Toyota pickup trucks and motorcycles for ground vehicles.